This post may contain affiliate links. Please see my disclosure policy for more details.

 Border Village Roadhouse to Nullarbor Roadhouse: 184km – 1 hour 55 mins

-An hour and a half east of Nullarbor Roadhouse is Nundroo Roadhouse, which offers overnight accommodation in ensuite motel rooms, backpacker dorms and at the onsite caravan park.
+An hour and a half east of Nullarbor Roadhouse is Nundroo Roadhouse, which offers overnight accommodation.

 Facilities at Nundroo Roadhouse